Breathalyzer: Preliminary breath tests

+Evidentiary breath tests

+In Canada, an evidentiary breath instrument can be designated as an approved instrument.
+The US National Highway Traffic Safety Administration maintains a Conforming Products List of breath alcohol devices approved for evidentiary use, Infrared instruments are also known as "evidentiary breath testers" and generally produce court-admissible results.

 Drinking after driving

 A common defense to an impaired driving charge (in appropriate circumstances) is that the consumption of alcohol occurred subsequent to driving.
 The typical circumstance where this comes up is when a driver consumes alcohol after a road accident, as an affirmative defense.
 This closely relates to absorptive stage intoxication (or bolus drinking), except that the consumption of alcohol also occurred after driving.
 This defense can be overcome by retrograde extrapolation (infra), but complicates prosecution.

 While jurisdictions that recognise absorptive stage intoxication as a defense would also accept a defense of consumption after driving, some jurisdictions penalise post-driving drinking.
 While laws regarding absorption of alcohol consumed before (or while) driving are generally per se, most statutes directed to post-driving consumption allow defenses for circumstances related to activity not related to.
 In Canada, it is illegal to be over the impaired driving limits within 3 hours of driving (given as 2 hours by CDN DOJ); however, the new law allows a "drinking after driving" defence in a situation where a driver had no reason to expect a demand by the police for breath testing.
 South Africa is more straightforward, with a separate penalty applied for consumption "After An Accident" until reported to the police and if so required, has been medically examined.